Grafieks-Analytics/grafieks-desktop/README.md

 # Dependencies

--   Openssl - For calling HTTPS requestes
+-   Openssl - For calling HTTPS requests.
+On Linux/Mac, directly install from package repo manager.
+For Windows use the [link](https://slproweb.com/products/Win32OpenSSL.html)